Reckhammer/2020Spring_GAME2338/Assignments/QualityLab.md

 details and exemplary game modes goes beyond what players expect for even triple A games.

 ## Game Two: Left 4 Dead 2
+Left 4 Dead 2 (L4D2) is actually a simple game.
+Your team has to get to the safe room no matter the cost, but despite its simplicity, each run of a L4D2 campaign is different.
+This is because of the varying factors such as random items spawns and random spawns of enemies.
+This even includes the nearly invincible Tank and the Witch, an enemy that can one shot the fool who startles her.
+These factors rack up the difficulty by throwing the unexpected, and quite often, this leads to the panic and betrayal of teammates which lives up to the game's namesake.
+This abandoning of the team typically ends in the team losing since teamwork is the only way to escape from from the clutches of the undead.
+This game presents a fun, challenging experience.

+This is a good game because the varying factors always leads to exciting gameplay and the reliance and, sometimes, abandoning on the team decides victory.

 ## Game Three: Assassin's Creed: Brotherhood
 Compared to other games coming out during its release, Assassin's Creed: Brotherhood (ACB)